bluerosegarden/Academic-Corpus/honors/misc/reflections/Cavelier_Sendoff/Reflection.typ

 )

 #let Voice(body) = {
-     set text(fill: rgb("#EFBF04"))
+     set text(fill: gray)
      [#h(50pt)#body]
 }

 The Voice from on high shouted down with a single, ringing message:

-#Voice[You, who do not belong, stand in the way of Our return to Greatness]
+#Voice[You, who do not belong, stand in the way of Our return to Greatness.]

-#Voice[An insect, discoloring Our marble and gold]
+#Voice[Insects, discoloring Our marble and gold.]

 Ashamed of us, the Voice demanded we remain hidden.

-Demanded we do not deserve to have pride.
+Forced to capitulate, our institutions obeyed one by one

-For people like me are no longer people, but living agendas that should be stamped out.
+For people like me are no longer people before the Voice, but living agendas that should be stamped out.

-Forced to capitulate, our institutions obeyed.

-Living beneath that Voice, i couldn't help to feel powerless.
-Protesting would be giving them a target to aim at, a neck to wrap their rope around,
+If only my plumage was one of ivory, reflecting the faces of the Voice, able to protest without providing a target to aim at, a neck to wrap their rope around

-But we could still come together.

-We were able to hold hands with one another, even if a hand could not be offered in support from above.
+Hand in hand, heart in heart, we joined together, celebrating ourselves and one another

+In spite of the Voice that told we should be ashamed, undeserving of pride, of diversity, equality, or inclusion, we sent our caveliers off in celebration

+No matter how the Voice may shout, scream, threaten, we will exist.
+We will outlive it.